theupdateframework/taps/tap8.md

 0x31 0x30 for 10).

-The second suffix, refered to as 'PREV' is a SHA256 hash of the previous rotate file, or of null if there is no previous rotate file (the same as PREV_HASH in the file).
+The second suffix, refered to as 'PREV' is a SHA256 hash of the previous rotate file, or the empty string if there is no previous rotate file.
 This prevents rotation cycles.

 ## Client workflow